webpack/webpack.js.org/src/content/configuration/optimization.md

     url: https://medium.com/webpack/webpack-4-code-splitting-chunk-graph-and-the-splitchunks-optimization-be739a861366
 ---

-Since version 4 webpack runs optimizations for you depending on the `mode` set, but you can modify them indepentently too.
+Since version 4 webpack runs optimizations for you depending on the chosen `mode`, still all optimizations are available for manual configuration and overrides.

 ## `optimization.minimize`